Test Runner (Twister)

 The --device-flash-timeout option allows to set explicit timeout on the device flash operation, for example when device flashing takes significantly large time.

-The --device-flash-with-test option indicates that on the platform the flash operation also executes a test case, so the flash timeout is increased by a test case timeout.
+The --device-flash-with-test option indicates that on the platform the flash operation also executes a test scenario, so the flash timeout is increased by a test scenario timeout.

 Executing tests on multiple devices